R.I.P Fusion Garage.

 That was the industry verdict for upstart tablet computer manufacturer Fusion Garage (FG).
 They actually beat Apple to market with the first tablet – joojoo.
 From the beginning, though, joojoo and Fusion Garage had serious problems.
 Ultimately, the product was labeled a colossal failure and FG retired joojoo nine months later.

 In its wake, FG was a battered brand left for dead by a fickle industry.
 However, they remained alive as a company with a vision for their next product – the Grid-10 tablet.
 How does a tarnished brand bounce back into the light from these nether regions?
 How could FG’s ultimate objective of receiving a second chance for an innovative second-generation product be achieved?
-That was the challenge we were presented with.
+That was the challenge our PR firm was presented with.

 The glue that held this content together was the creation of an identity around a key product feature –the wheel-shaped element of the user interface.
 This feature was positioned as both innovative and metaphorical – it showed how TabCo would “reinvent the wheel” and, thus, the market.